Fulton Looks to Annex North Bay Campground Into City Limits

 The City of Fulton has owned North Bay Campground for 50 years, however, the property has always been located within the Town of Granby.

-The City of Fulton has paid combined taxes to the Town of Granby as long as the city has opened the campground.
+The City of Fulton has paid combined taxes to the Town of Granby as long as the city has owned the campground.

 With this agreed annexation, there will be no payment required to change city lines considering the property is contiguous to the city, Fulton Mayor Ronald Woodward Sr. said.